patrickcping/pingone-go-sdk-v2/authorize/docs/AuthorizeEditorDataRuleseffectSettingsUnconditionalPermitDTO.md

 NewAuthorizeEditorDataRulesEffectSettingsUnconditionalPermitDTOWithDefaults instantiates a new AuthorizeEditorDataRulesEffectSettingsUnconditionalPermitDTO object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetType

+`func (o *AuthorizeEditorDataRulesEffectSettingsUnconditionalPermitDTO) GetType() EnumAuthorizeEditorDataRulesEffectSettingsDTOType`

+GetType returns the Type field if non-nil, zero value otherwise.

+### GetTypeOk

+`func (o *AuthorizeEditorDataRulesEffectSettingsUnconditionalPermitDTO) GetTypeOk() (*EnumAuthorizeEditorDataRulesEffectSettingsDTOType, bool)`

+GetTypeOk returns a tuple with the Type field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetType

+`func (o *AuthorizeEditorDataRulesEffectSettingsUnconditionalPermitDTO) SetType(v EnumAuthorizeEditorDataRulesEffectSettingsDTOType)`

+SetType sets Type field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)